This post may contain affiliate links. Please read our disclosure policy.

 - Chop your onion, celery and carrot as small as you can.
 Add the other tbsp of oil to your pot and brown them in them in same pan.

-- After about 15 minutes add in the anchovies, tomato paste, calabrian chili paste and spices.
+- After about 15 minutes add in the anchovies, tomato paste, Calabrian chili paste and allspice, tarragon, and oregano.
 Cook together 3-4 more minutes.

 - Preheat your oven to 300℉.

-- Deglaze your pot with the wine and 1 tbsp of the balsamic (save the other tbsp for later).
-Add the tomatoes and stock.
-Simmer.
+- Deglaze your pot with wine and 1 tbsp of balsamic vinegar (save the other tbsp for later).
+Add the tomatoes and stock and bring to a simmer.
 Add the garlic head, parm rind, lamb and the parsley.
-Bake covered at 300°F for 3-4 hours or until super tender.
+Cover and bake for 3-4 hours, or until super tender.

 - Skim the excess oil from the pan with a spoon.
 Shred the lamb, extract the roasted garlic cloves from the head by gently pressing them out.
 Remove your parm rind.
 Let the sauce lightly simmer with the remaining 1 tbsp balsamic for 15-20 minutes.
 (If you are putting it away to enjoy later, this is the point that you will do so)